Nasha Niva: Publishing

 The newspaper became the centre of intellectual life, it acted as the focal point for the independent cultural and social projects that grew up around it.
 Since 1907 the editors office has been engaged in book publishing.
 "Nasha Niva" performed the coordinating function of a publishing centre.
 Especially popular were the annual Belarusian Calendars, almanacs in which readers could find not only the usual kind of day-to-day information but also literary works.
 The publishing centre also published books, both original and in translation.
 A satirical magazine 'Krapiva' (Nettles) was published in Vilnia in 1912, and the agricultural department of Nasha Niva grew into the independent 'Sacha' (Wooden Plough) magazine published in Minsk from the end of 1913.

 Under the newspaper's auspices one of "Nasha Niva" founders, Ivan Łuckevič, began to collect artefacts for the future Belarusian National Museum.
 Most of it is currently stored in the National History Museum of Lithuania.
 Staff of the newspaper helped Ihnat Bujnicki form the first Belarusian theatre company.
-More than 1 mln copies of the newspaper were published between 1906-1915.
+More than 1 mln copies of the newspaper were published between 1906 and 1915.
 The scale of the work accomplished by "Nasha Niva" has allowed historians and researchers of culture to define early 20th century Belarusian culture as the 'Nasha Niva period' when referring to the quantitative and qualitative changes in the development of modern culture and society.